SomaticLabs/SwiftyZorb/README.md

 Run `carthage update` to build the framework and drag the built `SwiftMomentSDK.framework` into your Xcode project.

-You must also drag the built dependencies `Alamofire.framework` and `SwiftyBluetooth.framework` into your project.
+You must also drag the built dependencies `Alamofire.framework`, `SwiftyBluetooth.framework`, and `SwiftyJSON.framework` into your project.

 ## Usage